 This Flooding and Water Cycle Management Report provides a summary of the strategic context pertaining to the flooding and water cycle management to facilitate the Williamtown Special Activation Precinct (Williamtown SAP).
-It also provides a basis to help inform a streamlined planning process for fast-tracking future development by identifying associated opportunities and constraints from the onset.
+It also provides a basis to help inform a streamlined planning process for fast-tracking Williamtown SAP by identifying associated opportunities and constraints from the onset.
 This report sets out to present:

-- An analysis of the existing flooding and water cycle management in the area. - details of existing flood behaviour in and around the area. - Assesses the potential water quality issues associated with development. - Identifies potential flood constraints and opportunities for future development.
+- An analysis of the existing flooding and water cycle management in the area. - details of existing flood behaviour in and around the area. - Assesses the potential water quality issues associated with Williamtown SAP. - Identifies potential flood constraints and opportunities for Williamtown SAP.

 In addition to summarising the existing flood information already available for Williamtown and surrounding areas, flood modelling has also been undertaken specifically for the SAP.
-This modelling forms a key tool for the derivation of flood and water cycle management strategies to facilitate future development.
+This modelling forms a key tool for the derivation of flood and water cycle management strategies to facilitate Williamtown SAP.